imanuelgittens/javascript-studies/Course-06-Introduction-To-Javascript-And-Modern-Web-Development/Section-03-Getting-Started-With-JavaScript/questions.md

 		console.log("Hello")
 	})()

-notice that we add the **()** to the end of the function.
+Notice that we add the `()` to the end of the function.
 Written this way, the function is executed immediately without the need for calling hence we say it is a self invoking function.

 ####Question 6